Part 1: History and modern art in Carcassonne’s citadel

 One very touristy, but still not-to-be-missed monument is the Citadel of Carcassonne.
-It is even in the top five most visited monuments in the whole of France!
-No wonder the well-preserved citadel- with its Gallo-Roman military architecture, 3 kilometres of ramparts, 52 towers and 4 gates- attracts so many people.
-Here’s part 1 of 2 posts about beautiful Carcassonne (click here for part 2).
+It is even in the top ten most visited monuments in the whole of France!
+No wonder, as it is one of the best-preserved citadels in the world, with over 2,500 years of history.
+Its Gallo-Roman military architecture, 3 kilometres of ramparts, 52 towers and 4 gates appeal to the imagination of many people.
+There’s so much to discover that I had to write two posts about it, and here’s the first part.
+(Click here for part 2).

 Two cities